librazhd7/gentoo/README.md

 > [!TIP]
 > to locate/print block device attributes: `blkid`                            \
 > to list information about all available or specified block devices: `lsblk` \
-> to correct gpt pmbr size mismatches, issue write to disk
+> correct gpt pmbr size mismatches by issuing writes to disk

 ### esp[^3] [^4] and lvm[^8] with swap[^7]
 ```